emesexochitl/Roseobacter/TDA_2021/README.md

  * combine two lenses (not applied to the subproject)

 ## Limitations:
- * if different data sets are used, Min-Max normalization of the data would be recommened for later statistical tests.
+ * If different data sets are used, Min-Max normalization of the data would be recommened for later statistical tests.
- * when using row mean or median, in general lenses don't perform well and a measurement-dependent bias is introduced.
+ * When using row mean or median, in general lenses don't perform well and a measurement-dependent bias is introduced.
+ * I mostly focused on the connected components and loops at the significance test.
+Hopefully in the future there will be tools for more sophisticated analysis.
  * It was only tested for the subproject

 ## Resources: